 Courses that begin with a 0 level designation will not count towards the number of credits required for graduation (ENG 0124 ).

-A student may graduate under the requirements of the published catalog for the current year or under the graduation requirements of the published Catalog for the year the student entered Hinds Community College.
+A student may graduate under the requirements of the published Catalog for the current year or under the graduation requirements of the published Catalog for the year the student entered Hinds Community College under that program of study.
 Requirements, however, may not be divided between the two.
+Students completing programs are eligible for participation in formal graduation exercises.

 Graduation exercises are held in the fall, spring and summer semesters.
 A student may meet the requirements for graduation by complying with one of the following: